Take Home Hearing Aids

 Designed for hearing aid candidates who are ready and committed to begin their journey to better hearing.

-This process starts with a complimentary consultation with one of our certified audiologists.
+This process starts with a complimentary consultation with one of our registered audiologists.
 During this appointment you and your audiologist will determine the hearing aid manufacturer, hearing aid(s), and accessories (if applicable) most appropriate for you.

-Your hearing aid(s) are then ordered and a series of appointments are scheduled over the course of your 30-day trial period.
+Your hearing aid(s) are then ordered and a series of appointments are scheduled over the course of your trial period.
 These appointments ensure your hearing aid(s) are fit appropriately and that you possess all the necessary skills and knowledge to be a successful hearing aid user.
 Your audiologist has the discretion to extend your trial period, if necessary.

 HEARING AID DEMO: